hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 - they are durable we don't lose data in case of power loss
 - lower cost per gigabyte than ram

-As Ram becomes cheaper the advantage of disks are eroded by time also many databases are not that big we can fit them into memory easily.
+As Ram becomes cheaper the advantage of disks are eroded by time also many databases are not that big we can fit them into memory easily potentially distributed across several machines.

+This situation led to development of in memory databases.

+Some in memory key value stores such as Memcached eirs to act as a cache.
+Data loss is acceptable for this purpose.
+Other databases can increase the durability by battery powered rams, writing a log or taking periodic snapshots.